Roman column, York

-Roman column, York, is a surviving element of the Roman presence in York, England, located just south of York Minster.
-Dating to the early 2nd century AD, it originally formed part of the headquarters building (principia) of Eboracum, the Roman name for York.
+The Roman column is a surviving element of the Roman presence in York, England, located just south of York Minster.
+Dating from the early 2nd century AD, it originally formed part of the headquarters building (principia) of Eboracum, the Roman name for York.
 It is one of the few visible examples of Roman architecture in the north of England.

 History

-Roman Eboracum
+Eboracum

 York was established around AD 71 by the Ninth Legion as a military fortress on the River Ouse.
 It became a major Roman military centre and later served as the base for the Sixth Legion.
 The principia complex was the administrative centre of the fortress.
 The column originally supported part of the basilica's upper structure, either a gallery or the roof.

 Roman emperors including Septimius Severus and Constantius I were present in York.
 Constantius I died in York in AD 306, and his son, Constantine the Great, was proclaimed emperor by the army following his death.

 Rediscovery

 Centuries of construction over the Roman fortress led to much of Eboracum being buried.
 The column was uncovered during archaeological excavations beneath York Minster in the late 1960s.
 These excavations were prompted by structural subsidence and restoration work on the cathedral.
 The work, carried out by the York Archaeological Trust, revealed substantial remains of the Roman principia.

-To mark the 1900th anniversary of York’s founding, the column was reassembled and erected in Minster Yard in 1972.
+To mark the 1,900th anniversary of York's founding, the column was reassembled and erected in Minster Yard in 1972.
 Surviving stone sections were mounted on a modern concrete plinth.
 A commemorative plaque was added at the site.

 Description and construction

-The column is approximately 9.5 metres (31 feet) in height.
+The column is approximately 9.5 m in height.
 It is made up of eight cylindrical drums of Magnesian Limestone, a common building material in the region during the Roman period.

 Its design is functional and consistent with Roman military architecture.
 The visible shaft is composed mostly of original Roman stonework, although the base is modern.
 Faint tool marks and ancient repairs are visible upon inspection, offering evidence of Roman construction methods.

 Conservation

-The column is a Grade I listed building and a scheduled ancient monument.
+The column is a Grade II listed building.
 It undergoes regular monitoring by conservation teams to address potential weathering and other environmental effects.